davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

     TODO(Remember to fix this)

-  prints /tmp/file.c:4: note: #pragma message:
+  prints :samp:`/tmp/file.c:4: note: #pragma message:
-  TODO - Remember to fix this.
+  TODO - Remember to fix this`.

   .. _visibility-pragmas: